tensorflow/fairness-indicators/g3doc/guide/guidance.md

 *   _<span style="text-decoration:underline;">Definition:</span>_ The percentage
-    of negative data points (as labeled in the ground truth) that are correctly classified as positive, or the percentage of negative data points that are incorrectly classified as positive
+    of negative data points (as labeled in the ground truth) that are correctly classified as negative, or the percentage of negative data points that are incorrectly classified as positive
 *   _<span style="text-decoration:underline;">Relates to:</span>_ Equality of
     Opportunity (for the negative class), when equal across subgroups